-We have developed an approach to making ecosystem condition accounts according to the SEEA-EEA framework through the selection of indicators following the ecosystem condition typology.
+We have developed an approach to making ecosystem condition accounts according to the SEEA-EA framework through the selection of indicators following the ecosystem condition typology.
 This approach has a high potential for scalability and is therefore useful for generating comparable condition accounts at different scales and in different ecosystems.

-For this pilot methodological approach we developed the condition account for Spanish forests using LULUCF cartography for two points in time: 2009 and 2015.
-This approach used the national classification of forests, made for the national forest inventory and map, which is based on LULUCF forest categories.
+For this pilot methodological approach we developed the condition account for Spanish forests using forest ecosystems used in the extent account: 2000 and 2015.
+This approach used the national classification of forests, made for the national forest inventory and map.

 To ensure the consistency of different variables describing the same ecosystem type, we used sites with minimum disturbance as a reference.
-This was based on two criteria: forests within protected areas of IUCN category I, II, III or IV and of which the forest cover has not changed since 1970.
+This was based on two criteria: forests within protected areas of IUCN category I, II and of which the forest cover has not changed since 1970.
 The difference between the weighted indicators in the reference areas and the rest of the forest areas by class and region was evaluated.

-Spanish Atlantic forest condition in 2015
+Spanish forest condition account